openstack-archive/tripleo-quickstart-extras/roles/baremetal-undercloud/README.md

 ansible-role-tripleo-baremetal-undercloud
 =========================================

 This role aims to build a baremetal undercloud machine from scratch.
 Using tripleo-quickstart, this means that you will be able to provide, prepare and install the undercloud on a physical machine.

 From the tripleo-quickstart perspective virthost and undercloud will be the same host.

 Requirements
 ------------

-For make all the things working you need to have an environment with all the things in place:
+To make all the things working you need to have an environment with all the things in place:

-Hardware requirements
+**Hardware requirements**

 * A physical machine for the undercloud that can be accessed as root from the jump host
 * At least two other physical machines that will become controller and compute, for HA three controllers and one compute are needed
 * A working network link between overcloud and undercloud, typically the second net device of the undercloud will talk to the first net device of all the overcloud machines

-Software requirements
+**Software requirements**

 * The tripleo-quickstart quickstart.sh script:
     * A config file (i.e. ha.yml) containing all the customizations for the baremetal environment
 * This set of files, dependent from the hardware:
     * File undercloud-provisioning.sh - optional, name is not important
     * File network-environment.yaml - mandatory
     * Directory nic-configs - mandatory if declared inside the resource_registry section in network-environment.yaml and must contain all the needed files
     * File instackenv.json - mandatory, must contain the ipmi credentials for the nodes

 Quickstart invocation
 ---------------------